pkautomation/amazon_selenium_playground/README.md

 I got surprised by breaking changes in the Selenium.
 They made many of the Selenium tutorials outdated:
 - Page Objects are created using anonymous functions
 - wait methods have different notation
-- IWebDriver interface is no longer used (I guess...)
+- IWebDriver interface is no longer used

 For more information read the changelog, especially for v3.11.0 https://github.com/SeleniumHQ/selenium/blob/master/dotnet/CHANGELOG